freeCodeCamp/guide/src/pages/android-development/index.md

 Go to this [link](https://www.oracle.com/technetwork/java/javase/downloads/index.html) and install the latest JDK.
 Now download the Android Studio and SDK tools bundle from [here](https://developer.android.com/studio/).
 Install the Android Studio and SDK following the set up.
 Keep note of the SDK location.
-If you encounter any error go to settings later to solve it.
+If you face any error go to settings later to solve it.

 ### Official Documentation